magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 ## New Relic license key

 The {{site.data.var.ece}} Starter plans support up to three instances of your New Relic license across all environments.
-We recommend adding a New Relic license key to your Pro Staging and Production environments, and you can add the license to one other environment of your choice.
+We recommend adding a New Relic license key to your Staging and Production environments, and you can add the license to one other environment of your choice.

-{:.bs-callout .bs-callout-info}
 If you have more than three active environments using the same New Relic license key, you need to remove a license variable from an existing environment.
-Contact your Magento technical account manager or New Relic sales (sales@newrelic.com) if you want to use New Relic on more than three environments.

 #### To find your New Relic license key: